 Heparin-induced Thrombocytopenia PF4 Antibody

-Heparin-induced thrombocytopenia is a complication of treatment with the blood-thinner (anticoagulant) heparin that can cause low platelets in the blood and an increased risk of blood clotting.
-This test detects and measures antibodies that are produced by some people when or after they are treated with heparin.
+Heparin-induced thrombocytopenia is a complication of treatment with the blood-thinner (anticoagulant) heparin that can cause low platelets in the blood and an increased risk of excessive blood clotting.
+This test detects and measures antibodies that may be produced by your immune system when or after you are treated with heparin.

-Heparin is a common anticoagulant that is given intravenously or through injections to prevent the formation of inappropriate blood clots (thrombosis) or as an initial treatment for those who have a blood clot, to prevent the clot from enlarging.
-It is often given during some surgeries, such as cardiopulmonary bypass, when the risk for developing blood clots is high.
+Heparin is a common anticoagulant that is given intravenously or through injections to prevent the formation of inappropriate blood clots (thrombosis) or as an initial treatment when you have a blood clot, to prevent the clot from enlarging.
+It is often given during some surgeries, such as heart surgery (cardiopulmonary bypass), when the risk for developing blood clots is high.
 Small amounts of heparin are frequently used to flush out catheters and intravenous lines to keep clots from forming in them.

-Sometimes, when a person is given heparin, the drug can combine with a substance found in platelets called platelet factor 4 (PF4) and form a complex.
+Sometimes, when you are given heparin, the drug can combine with a substance found in platelets called platelet factor 4 (PF4) and form a complex.
 In some people, the body's immune system recognizes the heparin-PF4 complex as "foreign" and produces an antibody directed against it.
-This antibody can activate platelets and lead to a drop in the number of platelets, a condition known as heparin-induced thrombocytopenia (HIT).
+This antibody in turn can activate your platelets and lead to a drop in the number of platelets, a condition known as heparin-induced thrombocytopenia (HIT).
 It may also lead to the development of new thrombosis or worsening thrombosis, which is a potentially life-threatening complication of heparin use.

 This condition, associated with the presence of HIT antibody, low platelet count, and excessive clotting, is formally called immune-mediated heparin-induced thrombocytopenia or HIT type II.
-It typically develops about 5-10 days after a person starts heparin therapy but may also develop rapidly, within 1-2 days, if a person has been treated with heparin in the last 3 months and starts treatment again.
+If this happens, it typically develops about 5-10 days after you start heparin therapy but may also develop rapidly, within 1-2 days, if you have been treated with heparin in the last 3 months and start heparin treatment again.

-There is also a non-immune mediated HIT (type I) that occurs when heparin binds directly to platelets, causing activation; it is more common than type II but is transient and a milder form and is of no clinical significance.
+There is also a non-immune mediated HIT (type I) that occurs when heparin binds directly to platelets, causing activation.
+It is more common than type II but is temporary and a milder form and is of no clinical significance.

 A test for heparin-induced thrombocytopenia (HIT) antibody, also called heparin-PF4 antibody, is performed to detect antibodies that develop in some people who have been treated with heparin.
-It is used to help establish a diagnosis of immune-mediated heparin-induced thrombocytopenia (HIT type II) in someone who has a low platelet count (thrombocytopenia) and excessive clotting (thrombosis).
+It is used to help establish a diagnosis of immune-mediated heparin-induced thrombocytopenia (HIT type II) when you have a low platelet count (thrombocytopenia) and excessive clotting (thrombosis).

-A person who has HIT antibodies will not necessarily develop HIT II.
-Therefore, this test is most useful in those with a moderate to high likelihood of having HIT II, based upon the timing of heparin use, significant thrombocytopenia, and thrombosis.
-The test is typically ordered along with or following a platelet count and may be followed by additional tests such as functional assays to confirm a finding.
+Even if you have detectable HIT antibodies, you will not necessarily develop HIT II.
+Therefore, this test is most useful in those with a moderate to high likelihood of having HIT II, based upon the timing of heparin use, significantly low platelet count, and excessive blood clotting.
+The test is typically ordered along with or following a platelet count and may be followed by additional tests such as functional assays to help confirm a finding.

 Functional assays, such as a serotonin release assay or heparin-induced platelet activation assay, are more specific for HIT II but take longer, are more technically demanding, and not widely available.
-These tests measure the effect a person's serum has on the function of "normal" platelets from healthy donors.
+These tests measure the effect your serum has on the function of "normal" platelets from healthy donors.

 When is it ordered?